jose-Abel/micro-reddit/README.md

 # Micro-Reddit

 The Microverse Building with Active Record project for Ruby on Rails that consists of creating an application similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it.
-According to the Odin Project instructions, in this project build the data structures necessary to support link submissions and commenting, won’t build a front end for it because is not needed, can use the Rails console to play around with models without the overhead of making HTTP requests and involving controllers or views.
+According to the Odin Project instructions, in this project was required to build the data structures necessary to support link submissions and commenting, but it's not neccesary to build a front end for it, it can be use the Rails console to play around with models without the overhead of making HTTP requests and involving controllers or views.

 ## Built With
 - Ruby programming language